nextnano/FortranInputParser/Documentation.md

  lattice-constants                       double_array     optional    !
  crystal-type                            character        optional      CHOICE[zincblende,wurtzite] use-material-parameters-from-database   logical          optional      CHOICE[.TRUE.,.FALSE.]
+!use-material-parameters-from-database   character        optional      CHOICE[yes,no]
 $end_material                                             required    !
 !---------------------------------------------------------------------!
 ```

+- `$`: special sign indicating a keyword  ($ can be replaced by the user with a user-defined symbol)
+- `!`: special sign indicating a comment  (! can be replaced by the user with a user-defined symbol)
+- `%`: special sign indicating a variable (% can be replaced by the user with a user-defined symbol)

 **Note: The first specifier after the starting keyword must be required input.
-Additionally, it acts the separator for the new input sequence within a keyword.**
+Additionally, it acts as the separator for the new input sequence within a keyword.**

 An input file looks like this: